Delle Donne, Wilson lead early WNBA All-Star balloting

-NEW YORK — Elena Delle Donne of the Washington Mystics and A’ja Wilson of the Las Vegas Aces lead early returns for WNBA All-Star fan balloting.
+NEW YORK — A’ja Wilson was surprised that she was one of the top two vote getters in early returns for WNBA All-Star fan balloting

 Jonquel Jones of Connecticut and Natasha Howard of Seattle rounded out the top five.
 Los Angeles’ Parker was sixth, with Phoenix teammates DeWanna Bonner and Brittney Griner and the Minnesota duo of Napheesa Collier and Sylvia Fowles filling out the first 10 in the balloting.